KonstantinosVasilopoulos/massiliarp/docs/markdown/software-requirements.md

 ### Introduction

 This document presents a synopsis of the software requirements for the online application.
-The document also elaborates on second use case, named *"Change Turn"*.
+The document also elaborates on the second use case, named *"Change Turn"*.

 ### Full description